-Lunette has also engaged on various platforms advocating for the rights of women and girls, such as panel-attendance at the UN General Assembly high-level breakfast discussing economic empowerment of women in 2017, World Water Week 2018 in Stockholm, the Case for Her and others.
-Joining the United Nations Global Compact initiative comprised another important step.
-By joining the UN Global Compact we want to signal to other stakeholders that we take our commitment to human rights seriously.
-We have also joined the global WASH in Schools-network in late 2017 and the Finnish Water Forum in 2017, to ensure that we are part of relevant networks and can meaningfully engage for maximum positive impact for people.
-Further, we have engaged on innovation platforms, such as OpenIdeo, to contribute to a global discussion on innovation and human centered design.
+Lunette has also engaged on various platforms advocating for the rights of women and girls, such as panel-attendance at the UN General Assembly high-level breakfast, World Water Week in Stockholm, the Case for Her and others.
+Joining the United Nations Global Compact initiative comprised another important step and continue being active in the Local Network in Finland.

-ACTIVITIES 2018-2019:

-- Implementation of robust Quality Management System (QMS) (November 2018

-May 2019) - FDA's (USA) routine inspection with good results about Lunette's procedures to manage issues around health and safety of the product, including the robust complaint handling process, and knowledgeable customer service (Menstrual Mentors) responding to any questions by consumers (June 2019). - Annual audits for critical supplier and supplier self-evaluations on quality, sustainability and human right (2019) - Joining the #Ykkösketjuun -campaign in 2018, advocating publically for mandatory human rights due diligence in Finland.
-Lunette spoke publically in favour of legislation as part of the campaign and attended round table discussions with MPs and MEPs about the subject.^{II} The new Finnish government, elected in spring 2019, committed in its Government Programme to making a review with the view to establishing mandatory human rights due diligence legislation nationally.^{III} - Lunette's representative attended training on the UN Guiding Principles on Business and Human Rights (UNGPs) organized by Shift and the Finnish Government in Helsinki (March 2019) - Provision of access to labour for the most vulnerable, through continued focus on disability programme supporting employment and employability of disabled persons, through our packaging operations and relevant partnership enabling such efforts. - Continued Human Rights Impact Assessment (HRIA) as part of our projects in developing countries, through support of consultants (3 consultants in 2018-2019). - Co-funding a research project in Tanzania on the relationship between the use of the menstrual cup and women's economic empowerment (as of June 2019). - Lunette sponsored the Society for Menstrual Cycle Research covering aspects on research, public policy, healthcare, clinical applications and activism (USA, June 2019) - Through our partners we have provided training to vulnerable girls and women in developing countries, including on sexual and reproductive health and rights (SRHR Trainings 2018-2019, see section on projects in developing countries).

-- Advocating for sexual and reproductive health and rights such as through UNFPA-led panel discussion Nairobi Innovation Week (June 2019) - T-shirt campaign aiming to challenge menstrual taboos and empower with part of proceedings supporting civil society organisations (2018-2019). - Training on SRHR and sustainable period hygiene was provided for university undergraduate students in Kenya during Nairobi Innovation Week together with KUU Project representative through the support of the Finnish Embassy in Nairobi (June 2019).
+- Continued implementation of a robust and improved Quality Management System (QMS) (2019-2020) - We continued implementing recommendations from FDA's (USA) routine inspection related to health and safety of the product use (carried out in 2019, implementation continued in 2020). - Annual audits for critical supplier and supplier self-evaluations on quality, sustainability and human rights (2019)

+- Continued as a member of the #Ykkösketjuun -campaign, advocating for mandatory human rights due diligence in Finland, which has been placed in Finland's Government programme as of 2019. - Provision of access to labour for vulnerable persons in Finland, through continued focus on a disability programme supporting employment and employability of disabled persons, through our packaging operations and relevant partnership enabling such efforts. - Co-funding a research project in Tanzania on the relationship between the use of the menstrual cup and women's economic empowerment (finalized in April 2020, the full research could not be carried out due to Covid-19). - Through our partners we have provided training to vulnerable girls and women in developing countries, including on sexual and reproductive health and rights (implemented with Fida International 2019-2020, see section on projects in developing countries). - Member of The Menstrual Cup Coalition, the organization that supports the safe use of affordable menstrual cups by sharing knowledge and good practice globally. - Advocating for sexual and reproductive health and rights such as through various discussions organized by Fida and Fingo in Finland (2019-2020) and a webinar by the Menstrual Health Management (MHM) Ambassadors active under the Fida cooperation umbrella in 2020. - T-shirt campaign aiming to challenge menstrual stigma with part of proceedings supporting civil society organisations in their work (2019-2020).
-MONITORING PROGRESS 2019-2020:

 - We continue to place high value on the quality and safety of the materials used.
-We also continue with research initiatives, to continue monitoring issues related to health and safety, and influencing the SRHR discourse globally. - Using leverage with other Finnish companies speaking publically in favor of mandatory due diligence and corporate accountability as part of the #Ykkösketjuun campaign. - Increased attention on development of internal due diligence processes.
+We also continue with research initiatives, to continue monitoring issues related to health and safety, and influencing the sexual and reproductive health and rights- discourse globally. - Using leverage with other Finnish companies speaking publicly in favor of mandatory due diligence and corporate accountability as part of the #Ykkösketjuun campaign. - Increased attention on development of internal due diligence processes.
 In terms of our suppliers, distributors and partnerships we will continue site-visits and continue monitoring respect for human rights issues among the suppliers, through better documentation and improved audit processes.
-Annual audits and internal audit ensure the implementation of policies. - Continue to choose strategic partnerships for the activities we carry out and events and networks we engage in, to accelerate positive human rights impact, including in developing contexts, such as Tanzania.
+Annual audits and internal audit ensure the implementation of policies. - Continue to uphold strategic partnerships for the activities we carry out and events and networks we engage in, to accelerate positive human rights impact, and raise awareness, including in developing contexts, such as Tanzania.